MauriceFaber/drivebox/README.md

 3. Selecte Firmware and upload the firmware file
 4. Wait for for device to reboot
 5. You may have to reconnect to the devices WiFi

-### Filesystem Update
-1. Download the latest spffis.bin from release page.
-2. Go to the OTA update page on your device or enter the url directly (http://192.168.4.1/update)
-3. Selecte Filesystem and upload the filesystem file
-4. Wait for for device to reboot
-5. You may have to reconnect to the devices WiFi